autowarefoundation/autoware-documentation/docs/datasets/data-anonymization/index.md

 ## Usage

-The tool provides two options to anonymize images in ROS2 bag files.
+The tool provides two options to anonymize images in ROS 2 bag files.

 ### Option 1: Anonymize with Unified Model